nodegit/nodegit/utils/README.md

 ## /utils

-  contains utilities for NodeGit
+  Contains utilities for NodeGit

   #### buildFlags
-  determines how NodeGit should build.
+  Determines how NodeGit should build.
 Use `BUILD_ONLY` environment variable to build from source.